featgunna/Conditional-Testing-Python/README.md

 # Conditional Testing Module in Python
 ## Overview:
-This repository implements conditional testing in Python
+This repository implements conditional testing in Python.

+The file conditional_testing.py contains the source code, file sample_code.py is a sample code to be used in testing, test_file.py is a sample test file and the file tests_missing.py provides the tests missing from test_file.py to reach 100% conditional coverage.

 ## Report example